Heraclius the Elder: Revolt against Phocas

 John of Antioch and the Patriarch Nikephoros both report that Heraclius the Elder maintained correspondence with Priscus, the Count of the Excubitors and former commander of the army.
 By that time, Priscus was the son-in-law of Phocas but reportedly held a grudge against the emperor.
 He allegedly promised Heraclius the Elder support in case of a rebellion and confirmed it once the rebellion had started.
 The story is somewhat suspect.
 While there was major dissension in Constantinople and Priscus did in time defect to Heraclius the Elder, there is nothing to suggest that Priscus helped incite the revolt.
-Patriarch Nikephoros reports that Heraclius the Elder held council with his brother Gregoras before proclaiming his revolt, possibly indicating that Gregoras was acting as his advisor.
-He also reports that Gregoras hoped to promote his own son Nicetas to the throne, although this is considered unlikely at best by modern historians.
+Patriarch Nikephoros reports that Heraclius the Elder held a council with his brother Gregoras before proclaiming his revolt, possibly indicating that Gregoras was acting as his advisor.
+He also reports that Gregoras hoped to promote his son Nicetas to the throne, although this is considered unlikely at best by modern historians.

 The situation in 609–610 was quickly becoming dire for Phocas and his loyalists.
 Their defense against the Sassanid Empire had failed.
 There were Persian forces in Mesopotamia, Armenia, Syria and the Anatolian provinces.
 Rebel Byzantine forces held Africa and Egypt.
 Slavs were occupying northern Illyricum.
 In Thessalonica and various towns of Anatolia and Syria, the Blues and Greens were settling their differences with open conflict.
 In areas of Syria, the Jews were revolting and lynching Christians.
 Even in Constantinople, the crowds taunted Phocas for his love of liquor, implying alcoholism.

 In 610, the Persian general, Shahrbaraz, was approaching Antioch, but the rebels of Africa posed a more immediate threat than the Persian front.
 Having secured control of Egypt, they proceeded to invade Syria and Cyprus while a large fleet under Heraclius the Younger set sail for Constantinople.
-Supporters from Sicily, Crete and Thessalonica were joining his campaign.
+Supporters from Sicily, Crete, and Thessalonica, were joining his campaign.
 The rebels reached Constantinople in October 610.
 The only forces available to Phocas to defend the city were the Excubitors of his bodyguard and the irregular forces of the Blues and Greens, the city's racing factions.
 Priscus, the commander of the Excubitors, chose the moment to reveal his allegiance to Heraclius the Younger.
 The Greens also changed sides in support of Heraclius the Younger and Constantinople fell to the Heraclii with relative ease.